 - Cervical Fusion

 Surgical options are usually not necessary because conservative treatment often resolves the issue.
-All surgical intervention should not be taken lightly and should only be considered if a great deal of conservative treatment has failed.
+All surgical interventions should not be taken lightly and should only be considered if a great deal of conservative treatment has failed.

 If you are experiencing symptoms of facet syndrome and wish to discuss your treatments options, contact us at 855-509-5400